archivematica/archivematica-architectural-decisions/0011-reporting.md

 * Organisations using multiple pipelines have a reporting aggregation problem because information is distributed across dashboards.
 * Information “inside” Archivematica has different properties.
 Some information is used purely as a convenience, e.g. unit variables are used to direct workflows; Job/Task information is generated in aid of creating an AIP; FPR information is an institutional record surrounding preservation and access decisions.
 * Where should Archivematica reporting information be aggregated, stored, and secured?
+* Graphical reporting outputs (e.g. pie charts, bar charts, histograms) are visually appealling but are often not enough to convey detailed or comprehensive information.
+Where should visualizations be used and where should document-style reports be used?

 ## Considered options